Mapping molecular polariton transport via pump-probe microscopy

 Introducing dephasing (\cref{fig:2c,fig:2d}) significantly alters the dynamics.
 The cavity population \(n^{\text{ph}}\) depletes more rapidly, as the total linewidth is determined by both \(\kappa\) and \(\gamma_\phi\).
 In particular, transfer to incoherent dark exciton states occurs at rate \(\gamma_\phi\), as discussed further below.

 As a result, a ``dragged'' molecular population \(n^{\text{m}}\) appears from the passing polariton wavepacket, as local incoherent excitons are created but remain stationary~\cite{pandya2021, pandya2022}.
 Crucially, when considering both coherent \textit{and} incoherent populations, the rms displacement propagates with sub-group-velocity.
-As the polariton signal diminishes, one ultimately expects a transition to a diffusive regime, although exciton hopping is not included in our model.
+As the polariton signal diminishes, there is a transition from polariton-dominated ballistic motion to a stationary (or near-stationary) excitonic distribution.
+Sub-ballistic, i.e., diffusive behavior may be observed, even when the model does not incorporate explicit diffusion processes.

+The inclusion of exciton hopping---an inherently diffusive process---further impedes transport through increased exciton character and group velocity renormalization (see SI).
+Conversely, we find that the presence of exciton-exciton annihilation may lead to \textit{increased} ballistic transport, by diminishing the excitonic tails without altering the excitonic fraction, a surprising possibility that has also been observed in related systems~\cite{kulig2018,sridharan2019}.

-In \cref{fig:2a,fig:2c}, we also plot an analytical prediction for the decay of the polariton---and so photon---population with position, derived from the mean-field equations in the linear regime (see End Matter): given the population \(n^{\text{ph}}_{n_0}\) at site \(n_0\) (position \(r_{n_0}\)),
+In \cref{fig:2a,fig:2c}, we also plot an analytical prediction for the decay of the polariton---and so photon---population with position, derived from the mean-field equations in the linear regime (see SI): given the population \(n^{\text{ph}}_{n_0}\) at site \(n_0\) (position \(r_{n_0}\)),

 where

 with \(\chi(\omega)\) denoting the linear molecular susceptibility.